tvpollet/beautiful-jekyll/_pages/thesis_topics.md

 ### What is the typical sample size used in undergraduate/masters psychology projects at our University?

 In this project, you will code the sample sizes used in theses in psychology, as well as the method used.
 It is important as this will allow us to examine whether student projects have sufficient [statistical power](https://en.wikipedia.org/wiki/Power_of_a_test){:target="_blank"}

-## Meta-analysis of validated scales: Are we measuring things consistently?
+## Meta-analysis of validated scales: Are we measuring things consistently across different groups?
 <a href="#thesis-introduction">back to top</a>

 Often in psychology we use a developed scale but then this scale gets applied to other populations.
 For example, we might develop a scale on condom use with a student sample, but then this measure gets used with, for example, sex workers.
 Measurement can be very problematic in such cases.
 The purpose of this project to examine how reliable measures are and whether the reliability varies across contexts.